3’5″ x 5’4″ Antique Bidjar Rug, Classical “Herati” Design, Northwest Persia, Circa 1915

 One more typically sees Gogargin type Bidjar rugs in either the approximately 2’6″ x 4′ size or in the approximately 5′ x 7′ size, referred to a s a “Dozar” size.
 This intermediate size, referred to as a “Zaronim”, is less common.

-With high quality wool and saturated natural dyes, this piece would be an excellent choice for a beginning (or advanced) collector or for furnishing where a moderately priced, durable rug is warranted.
+With high quality wool and saturated natural dyes, this piece would be an excellent choice for a beginning (or advanced) collector or for furnishing where a mid-priced, durable rug is warranted.

 To view detail photos, place cursor on image and use arrows.